IvantheTricourne/IvantheTricourne.github.io/_posts/2020-09-08-branching-out.md

 [`elm-ui`](https://package.elm-lang.org/packages/mdgriffith/elm-ui/1.1.8/)
 library.
 Thus far, I've had a lot of fun writing it, and it has quickly reignited my curiosity in writing Elm stuff.
 For those curious, I've also left the project entirely open source.
 Check it out
 [here](https://github.com/IvantheTricourne/elm-set-count).
+There's still quite a bit of tweaking I want to do before calling it a "finished product".

 Yep.
 That's pretty much it for now.